 - Basic umbrella light stand

 That’s quite a bit of gear I was able to pack in a relatively compact backpack.
-The light stand, along with the Profoto 2×3 OCF softbox went into my suitcase, while he rest of the gear was packed into my backpack.
+The light stand, along with the Profoto 2×3 OCF softbox went into my suitcase, while the rest of the gear was packed into my backpack.
 The best part is, the B10 only added approximately 1.5 kg of weight to my shoulders, which is roughly the weight of a 70-200mm f/2.8 lens.
 And size-wise, the B10 is shorter, but a bit wider than a 70-200mm f/2.8 lens.
 If I were to try to pack a 70-200mm f/2.8 lens with me, both the B10 and the Nikon Z 14-30mm f/4 S would have to come out from this bag…

 As expected, the build quality of the Profoto B10 is superb.
 Its tough plastic shell is useful in protecting the unit against occasional bumps and scratches.
-Although Profoto made sure to protect the front of the flash with a protective rubber grip, the LCD screen that sits on the rear of the unit is protected by a slightly extruded piece of plastic, as well as the two large buttons / dials on the bottom:
+Although Profoto made sure to protect the front of the flash with a protective rubber grip, the LCD screen that sits on the rear of the unit is protected by a slightly extruded piece of plastic, as well as the two large buttons/dials on the bottom:

 This means that while the B10 could take a hit without much damage on its back if it falls on a flat surface, if you manage to drop it on an uneven surface, you certainly risk damaging the LCD screen, which could turn into a costly repair.
 Ideally, if you are planning to use the B10 with a large light modifier, you should make sure to secure the head on a solid light stand that you can either hold, or protect with a heavy sandbag, especially in windy conditions.

 The three buttons on the back of the Profoto B10 serve different functions.
 The white one on the right is used to power on the unit and test flash.
 The main button / dial in the center is used to change flash power, as well as access and navigate through the B10 menu.
 Pressing the button once opens up the menu, then you can rotate the button to select a menu setting, then press it again to change values.
-The left button / dial located on the left is used for turning on modeling light and adjusting its power, as well as its color temperature.
+The left button / dial located on the left is used for turning on the modeling light and adjusting its power, as well as its color temperature.
 Simply rotating the dial will adjust the power, while pressing the button and rotating it will adjust the color temperature.
 I personally love this feature of the B10, as it can be used not only as a powerful flash, but also as a decent video light!

 It is clear that Profoto engineers put quite a bit of thought into the design of the B10 to make it as small, and yet as functional as possible.
 Its unique, compact design with a signature Profoto display on the back of the unit, as well as a very minimalistic, and yet functional button layout definitely make it stand out from its competition.
-The intuitive menu system is icing on the cake – even if you have previously never used a Profoto flash, you will have no problems understanding the menu (I never even bothered to use the Profoto manual).
+The intuitive menu system is the icing on the cake – even if you have previously never used a Profoto flash, you will have no problems understanding the menu (I never even bothered to use the Profoto manual).
 Unfortunately, the same cannot be said with most other flash units on the market that have too many buttons and a hard to understand menu system.

 Compatibility and Firmware Updates